Stuffed Artichokes with Ham

 Steps

-• Prepare a bowl with cold water and the juice of half a lemon where the artichokes are submerged as they are cleaned.
+• Prepare a bowl with cold water and the juice of half a lemon where you can immerse the artichokes as they are cleaned.

-Clean the artichokes by removing the outer hard spines and the choke in the middle.
-With the peeler, clean 6 inches of stem.
-In a saucepan, bring salted water and half a lemon to a boil, immerse the cleaned artichokes, the stems cut in half, and bring back to a boil, calculating 15 minutes of cooking time.
-Chop the parsley, garlic, and marjoram leaves with a mezzaluna.
-In a bowl, put the grated Parmesan (minus a tablespoon), well-squeezed bread crumb, egg, salt, and the herbs with garlic.
+Clean the artichokes by removing the tougher outer spines and the choke in the center.
+Use the peeler to clean 6 inches of stem.
+In a saucepan, bring salted water and half a lemon to a boil, immerse the cleaned artichokes, halved stems, and bring back to a boil for 15 minutes of cooking.
+Finely chop the parsley, garlic, and marjoram leaves.
+In a bowl, place the grated Parmesan (minus a tablespoon), well-squeezed bread crumb, egg, salt, and herbs with garlic.

 stuffed artichokes with ham

-Drain artichokes and stems and let them cool.
+Drain the artichokes and stems and let them cool.
 Keep 2 ladles of artichoke water in a small bowl.
 Chop the stems and add them to the filling, mix and let it rest for 10 minutes.
-Meanwhile, arrange the artichokes in the baking dish spreading the leaves.
-With a teaspoon, stuff the artichokes filling them well, sprinkle the surface of each artichoke with the remaining Parmesan and drizzle with oil.
-Bake at mid-height along with the bowl of water and cook for 20 minutes, then moisten the artichokes with the reserved water and continue cooking for another 25 minutes.
-Turn off and let rest for 10 minutes before serving.
+Meanwhile, arrange the artichokes in the baking dish, spreading the leaves.
+Use a teaspoon to stuff the artichokes well, sprinkle the surface of each artichoke with the remaining Parmesan and drizzle with oil.
+Bake at mid-height along with the bowl of water and bake for 20 minutes, then pour the saved water over the artichokes and continue cooking for another 25 minutes.
+Turn off the oven and let them rest for 10 minutes before serving.

 stuffed artichokes with ham